commanded/commanded/guides/Aggregates.md

 ## Command functions

 A command function receives the aggregate's state and the command to execute.
-It must return the resultant domain events.
-This may be none, one, or many events.
+It must return the resultant domain events, which may be one event or multiple events.

+To respond without returning an event you can return `nil` or an empty list `[]`.

-For business rule violations and errors you may return an `{:error, reason}` tagged tuple or raise an exception.
+For business rule violations and errors you may return an `{:error, error}` tagged tuple or raise an exception.

 Name your public command functions `execute/2` to dispatch commands directly to the aggregate without requiring an intermediate command handler.